jmk11/webserver/README.md

 # webserver
 HTTPS webserver.
-And http server serving redirects to HTTPS server.
+And HTTP server serving redirects to HTTPS server.
 Combines with directory listings made by htmldirs repo.